If you need a pic of me for events, here it is.

 I co-founded the CTF team TU6PM.

-I am a (happy) OpenBSD user.
+I am a (happy) OpenBSD and QubesOS user.

 news